-Instagram – Again, Instagram has one of the best list of features to fine tune photos, add filters, and create “art” from photos, or at least that’s what I’m told.
-Also try Prisma, it isn’t a social site, but has beautiful filters better than the IG.
+Instagram – Obviously, Instagram is one of the best when it comes to posting beautiful photos, or keeping up with friends.
+It’s almost more popular than Facebook these days, especially with the younger crowd.
+Also, try Prisma, it isn’t a social site but has beautiful filters better than the IG.

-Snapchat – If you’ve never used it, Snapchat allow for fast and easy communication with friends.
+Snapchat – If you’ve never used it, Snapchat allows for fast and easy communication with friends.
 More importantly, it’s the easiest way to instantly send videos back and forth on Android, mainly because Android doesn’t have iMessage.
-Add a caption and hit send, and the image deletes itself for security reasons after being viewed.
+Add a caption and hit send, and the image or video deletes itself for security reasons after being viewed.
 I use it simply to communicate with my iPhone family members.

 Untappd – This is a social network for beer lovers that can help you find new beers to try and enjoy.
 I’ve recently started brewing my own.

-TapaTalk – If you’re on a forum for a passion, interest, hobby, or like talking about your truck with other truck enthusiast, Tapatalk is one of the best forum apps.
+TapaTalk – If you’re on a forum for a passion, interest, hobby, or like talking about your truck with other truck enthusiasts, Tapatalk is one of the best forum apps.